Istrian–Dalmatian exodus: Periods of the exodus

 The first period took place after the surrender of the Italian army and the beginning of the first wave of anti-fascist violence.

 The Wehrmacht was engaged in a front-wide retreat from the Yugoslav Partisans, along with the local collaborationist forces (the Ustaše, the Domobranci, the Chetniks, and units of Mussolini's Italian Social Republic).

 The first city to see a massive departure of local ethnic Italians was Zadar.
-Between November 1943 and Zadar was bombed by the Allies, with serious civilian casualties (fatalities recorded range from under 1,000 to as many as 4,000 of over 20,000 city's inhabitants).
+In November 1943, Zadar was bombed by the Allies, with serious civilian casualties (fatalities recorded range from under 1,000 to as many as 4,000 of over 20,000 city's inhabitants).
 Many died in carpet bombings.
 Many landmarks and centuries old works of art were destroyed.
 A significant number of civilians fled the city.

-In late October 1944 the German army and most of the Italian civilian administration abandoned the city.
+In late October 1944, the German army and most of the Italian civilian administration abandoned the city.
 On 31 October 1944, the Partisans seized the city, until then a part of Mussolini's Italian Social Republic.
 At the start of World War II, Zadar had a population of 24,000 and, by the end of 1944, this had decreased to 6,000.
 Formally, the city remained under Italian sovereignty until 15 September 1947 but by that date the exodus from the city had been already almost total (Paris Peace Treaties).

 A second wave left at the end of the war with the beginning of killings, expropriation and other forms of pressure from the Yugoslavs authorities to establish control.

 On 2–3 May 1945, Rijeka was occupied by vanguards of the Yugoslav Army.
 Here more than 500 collaborators, Italian military and public servants were summarily executed; the leaders of the local Autonomist Party, including Mario Blasich and Nevio Skull, were also murdered.
 By January 1946, more than 20,000 people had left the province.